 There are three main components of any such essay.

-i.
-An introduction
+- An introduction

 - The main body of the essay

 Though the ideal essay should comprise of around 500 words included in 5-6 paragraphs, it is not limiting condition for writing a longer essay.
 The first paragraph should be an introductory paragraph, which describes what this essay is all about.
 This can also include a thesis statement, which gives a summary of the essay and helps to grab readers’ attention.
 This creates an impact on readers’ mind and builds their interest in reading the essay.
 For example, coming back to our ‘Trekking Trip to Himalayas’ essay, a thesis statement can be like this:

 “If you are on a mountain expedition, it’s the journey of memorable experience where you take the path less traveled and reach the top of the world!”

 The second, third and fourth paragraph or even the fifth paragraph is the main body of the essay.
 Here you take the reader on an elaborative journey of your topic.
 Make sure to include your experiences during writing this so that reader can actually visualize the events.
 The most impactful event should be captured in the first paragraph of the body where possible without disturbing the sequence of events.
 Subsequent paragraphs of the body should include other events while observing continuity with the start of the essay body.
 Including the interesting but unknown facts and information based on real-life experience can greatly impact the readers.
 The content of the main body should relate to the thesis statement of the introductory statement.